 Below are the team’s recommendations for grants in the stream related to blocking the annexation:

 Ofek: The Israeli Center for Public Affairs – strategic international advocacy on issues pertaining to the Israeli-Palestinian conflict and the Israeli occupation.
-Legitimize and promote measures facilitated by the international community to counter developments on the ground that undermine a just resolution to the conflict and breach international law.
+Legitimizes and promotes measures facilitated by the international community to counter developments on the ground that undermine a just resolution to the conflict and breach international law.

-The organization (led by Yehuda Shaul) was established in 2020 as an independent Israeli think-tank committed to advocating for effective Israeli and international policies to bring about a just and equitable resolution to the Israeli-Palestinian conflict via a two-state paradigm.
+The organization (led by Yehuda Shaul) was established in 2020 as an independent Israeli think-tank committed to advocating for effective Israeli and international policies to bring about a just and equitable resolution to the Israeli-Palestinian conflict via a two-state solution.

 Additionally, with the escalation of settler violence that followed the war in Gaza, Ofek is working to provide the tools and resources required to build the international response.
-Activities include tours, meetings, briefings, and producing reports, policy papers, op-eds, and letters.
+Activities include tours, meetings, briefings, as well as the production of reports, policy papers, op-eds, and letters.
 Advocacy targets include policymakers and foreign media.
-The work also includes supporting international advocacy carried out by Israeli public figures and civil society.
+The work also incorporates support for international advocacy by Israeli public figures and civil society.

-Last year, Ofek has taken on the role of managing a Brussels-based lobbyist, Shaqued Morag, who represents a platform of 12 Israeli civil society and human rights organizations at EU institutions (a recommendation to support this project will be detailed later in this document).
-Given Ofek’s experience in promoting international policy vis-a-vis Israel-Palestine, Ofek is working closely with Morag to oversee her approach to EU institutions.
+Last year, Ofek took on the role of managing a Brussels-based lobbyist, Shaqued Morag, who represents a platform of 12 Israeli civil society and human rights organizations at EU institutions (a recommendation to support this project is detailed later in this document).
+In light of its experience promoting international policy regarding Israel-Palestine, Ofek is working closely with Morag to oversee her approach to EU institutions.

-Ofek expanded the organization’s senior researcher position from part-time to full-time.
-In addition, Ofek hired a part-time researcher for 7 months in order to accommodate the window of opportunity to advance the work on the international response to settler violence.
+Ofek expanded its senior researcher position from part-time to full-time.
+In addition, Ofek hired a part-time researcher for seven months to take advantage of the window of opportunity to advance our work on the international response to settler violence.

-Unusually, the request regarding this grant is that the year of activity that the grant will cover will not be from September 2024 to September 2025, but that it will cover the activity from January 2024 to the end of December 2024.
-Because of urgent developments, both on the ground and globally, it has been necessary for Ofek to advance its work plan and allocate funds to personnel, legal work, research, and travel in order to build the international response to settler violence.
+Unusually, the request regarding this grant is that the 12 months of activity that it covers should not run from September 2024 to September 2025 but should cover work from January-December 2024.
+Because of urgent developments on the ground and globally, Ofek has had to push forward its work plan and allocate funds to personnel, legal work, research, and travel to build the international response to settler violence.

 As well as the situation on the ground, conditions within the international community have compelled Ofek to advance its work on settler violence.
-Ofek has wanted to seize and maximize on the opportunity to build the response to settler violence from the USA, a leading global actor on the matter.
-In light of the upcoming presidential election in November this year, Ofek is highly aware that the window of opportunity is narrow, and Ofek could not wait to start this work in September and had to start the work in full capacity from January.
-For all the reasons stated above, we are recommending that the grant to Ofek will cover its activity from January 2024 - December 2024.
+Ofek has wanted to seize and maximize the opportunity to build the response to settler violence from the United States, a leading global actor on this matter.
+In light of the upcoming United States Presidential election in November 2024, Ofek is highly aware that the window of opportunity is narrow.
+Therefore, we could not wait until September to start this work but had to begin operating at full capacity from January.
+For the abovementioned reasons, we recommend that the grant to Ofek cover its activity from January - December 2024.

 2024 Staff Recommendation: $145,000 2024 Expected Organizational Budget: $302,137